 When return air is drawn from a room, a negative pressure is created in the room.
 If a gas appliance is operating in a room with negative pressure, the flue products can be pulled back down the vent pipe and into the room.

 This reverse flow of the flue gas may result in incomplete combustion and the formation of carbon monoxide gas.
 This raw gas or toxic fumes might then be distributed throughout the house by the furnace duct system.

+Return air can be brought in through the bottom or either side of the furnace (return air brought into either side furnace allowed in upflow applications only).
+If a furnace with bottom return air is installed on a platform, make an airtight seal between the bottom of the furnace and the platform to ensure that the unit operates properly and safely.
 Use fiberglass sealing strips, caulking, or equivalent sealing method between the plenum and the furnace cabinet to ensure a tight seal.
 If a filter is installed, size the return air duct to fit the filter frame.